dustinpfister/blog_posts/_posts/threejs-object3d.md

 ## 7 - Setting the Scale of an object

 The [scale property](/2021/05/11/threejs-object3d-scale/) of an instance of Object3d contains and instance of Vector3 that can be used to change the scale of an object.
+By default the values for this vector3 instance are 1,1,1 but they can be changed to something like 2,2,2 which would cause the object to be scaled up to a size that is twice the side of the objects original size.
+So it would go without saying that this also proves to be a very useful property in the object3d class along with position and rotation.

 ## 8 - The user data object.

 The [user data object](/2021/02/16/threejs-userdata/) is the standard go to object in an instance of Object3d that can be used to park user defined data.
 In other words when it comes to me making my own modules and applications based off of three.js and I want to append some data to an object in three.js this user data object is how I can go about doing so without messing up anything that three.js depends on.